Dongcheng, Beijing: History

 Dongcheng's history dates back over a millennium, long predating the city's current boundaries.
-Settlement of the area between the city's inner and outer walls began during the Liao dynasty in the 10th century C.E. when small hamlets began to form outside the northeastern corner of what was then the city (now the Forbidden City).
-Growth continued through the Jin dynasty which succeeded the Liaos in the 12th century.
+Settlement of the area between the city's inner and outer walls began during the Liao dynasty in the 10th century C.E., when small hamlets began to form outside the northeastern corner of what was then the city (now the Forbidden City).
+Growth continued through the Jin dynasty, which succeeded the Liao in the 12th century.

-Under the Jins, the area first became known as the northeastern part of the capital, then known as Zhongdu.
+Under the Jin, the area first became known as the northeastern part of the capital, then known as Zhongdu.
 When Kublai Khan established the Yuan dynasty later in the century, he rebuilt the city and renamed it Dadu.
 As part of that project, the future Dongcheng district's boundaries were first officially drawn, although they were different from today's.

 The Yongle emperor, Zhu Di, third of the Ming dynasty, took the throne at the beginning of the 15th century.
 He built the present-day Forbidden City, now part of Dongcheng, as his palace inside the walls of the original city.
 Outside it, Dongcheng had 15 lanes at that time, the beginnings of its many hutongs.

 During the Ming and Qing dynasties, the area began to become a desirable residence for both government officials and the merchants who sold to them, due to its proximity to the palace.
 They built themselves the siheyuan courtyard-style houses that remain a valued part of the district's cultural heritage.
 The Qings stationed four divisions of their army in the district, which was officially at the time part of Daxing County (now a district south of the city).

 The overthrow of the Qings and the establishment of the Republic of China in the wake of the Xinhai Revolution of 1911 led to the area northeast of the Forbidden City being opened to the public for the first time.
 Under the government of the new Republic of China, the districts of Beijing were reorganized.
 Today's Dongcheng was known as the inner first and inner third districts.